Questions to Ask When Meeting a LASIK Surgeon

 Make an Informed Choice for Your LASIK Surgery Provider

 While LASIK surgery is very common and safe, it is still a big deal for most people to undergo any medical procedure.
-We encourage you to take your time when choosing a LASIK provider to perform your surgery.
+We encourage you to take your time when choosing a LASIK provider to perform your procedure.
 These are just a few questions you can ask during your initial consultation to help you make an informed decision and feel confident in your choice.

 Do you ever advise a patient against LASIK surgery?